How Much Zinc Should I take?

 What does this mean?

-All bare one of functions listed above (bone metabolism being the exception) are critical to supporting homeostasis.
+All bar one of functions listed above (bone metabolism being the exception) are critical to supporting homeostasis.
 If you were not sure, homeostasis essentially means to keep the internal environment of your body stable regardless of the conditions outside.

 An example of your body managing homeostasis is through temperature regulation